UMAprotocol/docs/docs/oracle/tech-architecture.md

 sidebar_label: Technical Architecture
 ---

-This document explains the general architecture of UMA's Data Verification Mechanism (DVM).
+This document explains the general architecture of UMA's Data Verification Mechanism (DVM) and Optimistic Oracle (OO).
 It is meant to be a high-level overview and is by no means an exhaustive explanation of the system.

 ![Diagram](/docs/oracle/OO-architecture-diagram-v3.png)